akumanatt/command-tracker/docs/file_formats/sparse_pattern_format.md

 The ideal when composing is to have a pattern buffer, but given the channels and effects, it will likely exceed a single 8k page of RAM.

+The sparse format could still be big for dense patterns.
+Once clever thing might be to provide a "bytes remaining" sort of indicator to the user so the user can decide how to deal with the 8k page budget (though many patterns would likely be much less than 8k).

 PATTERN DATA
 ------------